Neihtq/fasecure/README.md

 $ cd backend
 $ pip install -e .
 ```
-to install the Facesecure model.
+to install the Fasecure model.

 Also make sure to have a working webcam.